RadmanHayati/SOAP-USER_SERVICE/README.md

 ---

-### Project Overview
+### 📌 Project Overview

-This project demonstrates a modular architecture with two Spring Boot microservices that communicate using SOAP protocol.
+This project demonstrates a modular architecture with two Spring Boot microservices that communicate using the SOAP protocol.
 The services encapsulate independent responsibilities and are built using modern development practices and containerized infrastructure.
 This setup is designed to simulate a real-world service communication layer in a microservices environment.

+> **🔀 Note:** The project is currently maintained on the `**staging**` branch.

 ---